-2010-11 2011-12 2012-2013 2013-2014 2014-2015 2015-2016
+2011-12 2012-2013 2013-2014 2014-2015 2015-2016 2016-2017

-Projected 94% 94% 94% 95% 95% 95%
+Projected 94% 94% 95% 95% 95% 95%

 Performance

-Actual 96.7% 97% 96.7% 96.9% 96%
+Actual 97% 96.7% 96.9% 96% 96.6%

 Performance

 - 1. Recognition of perfect attendance at year-end awards ceremonies. - 2.
 Period recognition of classes with perfect attendance. - 3.
 Conferences held with parents after three consecutive student absences. - 4.
 Attendance referrals to district attendance office as warranted. - 5.
 Daily monitoring of student absences and tardies. - 6.
 Maintain equipment and learning spaces so that tasks may be completed safely - 7.
 Revise safety and evacuation plans as needed - 8.
 Provide refresher training for first aid responders (first aid, adult & child CPR training). - 9.
-Ensure that policies and rules are fair and are communicated to all - 10.
-Maximize time-on-task with high levels of student engagement - 11.
-Show district discipline video to students in grades 3, 4, & 5, with follow-up question and answer time conducted by Assistant Principal and/or Guidance Counselors - 12.
-Incorporate school-wide discipline guidelines and Code of Conduct in compliance with district policies - 13.
-Encourage development of students' personal and social responsibility through character education programs and participation in charitable causes, such as Chick-Fil-A Core Essentials Program and Bear Hug Program. - 14.
-Continue to offer leadership opportunities such as safety patrol, school store worker, library helper, journalism team, Green Team, Student Council, band, and chorus for students.
+Continue to conduct required fire, earthquake, tornado, and lock-down drills. - 10.
+Ensure that policies and rules are fair and are communicated to all. - 11.
+Maximize time-on-task with high levels of student engagement. - 12.
+Show district discipline video to students in grades 3, 4, & 5, with follow-up question and answer time conducted by Assistant Principal and/or Guidance Counselors. - 13.
+Incorporate school-wide discipline guidelines under school-wide PBIS plan, and Blythe Academy Code of Conduct in compliance with district policies.
+Use Class Dojo as tool for tracking points earned by students and for parent communication. - 14.
+Encourage development of students' personal and social responsibility through character education programs and participation in charitable causes, such as Chick-Fil-A Core Essentials Program and Bear Hug Program. - 15.
+Continue to offer leadership opportunities such as safety patrol, school store worker, library helper, journalism team, Green Team, Student Council, band, and chorus for students. - 16.
+Continue to implement Safe Routes to School Grant; Walk & Wheel to School Days, etc. - 17.
+Quarterly Climate Surveys administered to staff.